-39th GIMAC Pre-Summit CSOs Consultative Meeting
+3. 39 GIMAC Pre-Summit CSOs Consultative Meeting

-Both the 39th GIMAC pre-summit consultative meeting and the 9th Youth Advocacy Training were anchored on inclusion of women and young people in the implementation of the AFCFTA, with sub-thematic areas that guided the discussions on identifying the gaps and challenges of inclusion of women and youth, the vulnerabilities and risks of the AfCFTA to women and young girls, progress made and recommendations and policy options that are gender responsive in addressing some of the issues raised.
+Both the 39th GIMAC pre-summit consultative meeting and the 9th Youth Advocacy Training were anchored on inclusion of women and young people in the implementation of the AfCFTA, with sub-thematic areas that guided the discussions on identifying the gaps and challenges of inclusion of women and youth, the vulnerabilities and risks of the AfCFTA to women and young girls, progress made and recommendations and policy options that are gender responsive in addressing some of the issues raised.
 The recommendations generated during the youth advocacy training's breakout sessions were presented at the 39th GIMAC Pre-Summit meeting.
-These recommendations were also integrated into the final recommendations of the meeting.
+These recommendations were integrated into the final recommendations of the meeting.

-39th GIMAC pre-summit The commenced with a Conversation on Unpacking the African Continental Free Trade Area featuring a High-Level panel of Experts.
-The session was moderated by Dr. Amany Asfour. who emphasized the importance of building the capacity of women and youth to drive the AfCFTA and the importance of value addition in the production H.F process.
-The panellists Ambassador Albert Muchanga, for Trade Commissioner and Industry of the AU and Dr. Hanan Morsy, Deputy Executive Secretary and Chief Economist of the UNECA highlighted the opportunities and challenges faced by women and youth in the AfCFTA.
+The 39th GIMAC pre-summit commenced with a Conversation on Unpacking the African Continental Free Trade Area featuring a High-Level panel of Experts in the opening and closing.
+The opening session was moderated by Dr. Amany Asfour, who emphasized the importance of building the capacity of women and youth to drive the AfCFTA and the importance of value addition in the production process.

+The panellists H.E Ambassador Albert Muchanga, Commissioner for Trade and Industry of the AU and Dr. Hanan Morsy, Deputy Executive Secretary and Chief Economist of the UNECA, Mme Awa Ndiaye Seck, Special